 The weather this year was very kind to the 96 Y9 boys and accompanying staff who made the journey to Pwll Caerog Farm in Pembrokeshire (near St David’s) for three days of exciting activities and peer bonding.
 This year we were finally able to sea-kayak from Porthclais together with coasteering from the cliffs at St Non’s and surfing at Whitesands Bay.

-As usual, the food provided by the wonderful Celtic Camping staff was delicious and plentiful; very welcome after a day of energetic activities.
-The accommodation – dormitory ‘bunkhouse’ style at the farm – gave the boys the chance to make new friends within their year group.
-The activities led by the TYF staff were mentally and physically challenging, promoted team work and were highly enjoyable.
-Overcoming fears, showing resilience, leading and motivating team mates were just some of the qualities that blossomed during this trip.
+Back at Celtic Camping there were evening activities after we had made short work of the delicious and plentiful food at dinner.
+The accommodation – dormitory ‘bunkhouse’ style – on the farm gave the boys the chance to make new friends within their year group and it was brilliant to witness the team work and the endless encouragement.
+Overcoming personal fears, rising to new challenges, showing resilience and leading and motivating team mates were just some of the qualities that blossomed during this trip.

 This was a great trip and memories of the activities, shared experiences, wonderful weather and beautiful scenery will stay with us for a very long time.
 Thanks must go to Miss Creak, Miss Williams, Mrs Atherton, Callum Basset-Jones and Adam Smith for all their help and support in making this trip so successful.
 I am also very grateful to Mr Dorman for accompanying us on the Tuesday and staying overnight, Dr Daniel and the Rev Swartz for participating in the sea-kayaking and being with us on the Wednesday night and Mr Owens for coasteering with the boys and help on the Thursday night.